Company Analysis: Business Potential & Performance

 Business analysis requires consideration for the past, present, and future conditions of the company in question.
 A firm’s past condition provides insights into its growth and the challenges it has faced.
 On the other hand, the present business condition indicates how the company really fares, given current issues in the industry and market.
 The company’s future possibilities imply how it aims to improve its performance and achieve long-term success.

 1. Mission and Vision Statements.
-An analysis of a company’s mission and vision statements shows business focus and direction.
+A company’s mission and vision statements show business focus and direction.
 The mission statement presents what the company aims to do, while the vision statement shows the target future condition of the business.
 (Browse Articles: Mission & Vision Statements of Companies)

-2. Generic and Intensive Growth Strategies.
-An analysis of a company’s generic strategy (based on Michael Porter’s model) indicates how the business achieves and maintains competitive advantage.
+2. Generic Competitive Strategies and Intensive Growth Strategies.
+A company’s generic strategy (based on Michael Porter’s model) indicates how the business achieves and maintains competitive advantages.
 The intensive growth strategies show how the company intends to grow its business.
-(Browse Articles: Generic & Intensive Growth Strategies of Companies)
+(Browse Articles: Generic Competitive Strategies & Intensive Growth Strategies of Companies)

 7. PESTEL/PESTLE Analysis.
 The PESTEL/PESTLE Analysis model determines the Political, Economic, Sociological, Technological, Ecological, and Legal external factors that affect business.
-The analysis indicates the condition of the company’s remote or macro-environment, along with trends, opportunities, and threats relevant to the business.
+This analysis indicates the condition of the company’s remote or macro-environment, along with trends, opportunities, and threats relevant to the business.
 (Browse Articles: PESTEL/PESTLE Analyses of Companies)

 10. Operations Management.
 An analysis of a company’s operations management shows how business activities are organized and directed.
 The firm must carefully address the 10 strategic decision areas of operations management.
 These decisions pertain to key areas or aspects of the business.
 Successful operations management leads to optimal productivity and business efficiency.
 (Browse Articles: Companies’ 10 Strategic Decision Areas of Operations Management)